Association football tactics: Attacking tactics

 One consideration that teams have to make when in possession of the ball, is what degree of risk-taking to impose on attack.
 Playing with lower margins may constitute higher reward, but is also associated with higher risks, as defensive sides can exploit transitions to their favour with a counter-attacking style of play.
 Higher margins means more security in ball control, but may also lead to longer periods of play without creating scoring chances.
-Association football offense requires high levels of anticipation skills in all its participating players, as a lot of decisions have to be made before the actual attacking play is made.
+Association football offense requires high levels of anticipation skills in all its participating players, as many decisions have to be made before the actual attacking play is made.